 Fundamentally, honey wine and grape wine are the same, they share the same process.
 The difference is the ingredients.

 Can I bring my dog up to the winery with me?

 While we are all dog lovers, we don't allow dogs in the winery, however you are welcome to tie your dog up outside.
 Registered Service Dogs are always welcome.

 Are you open year-round?

 Yes!
-The Wine Shop and Tasting Room are open year round, but we do close for a few weeks at Christmas.
-See the Calendar for dates.
+The Wine Shop and Tasting Room are open year round, but we do close for a few weeks around the Christmas holidays.
+Watch our social channels for updates!